 The County shall be responsible for all management, control, and resolution of operational concerns relating to the Facility.
-All parties to this Agreement recognize that the Facility has the potential to create conditions that require remediation, but that these conditions can largely be corrected or mitigated with appropriate response.
-As such, adjacent municipalities agree to submit a complaint on the online reporting system and/or notify appropriate personnel, of the need for response to such a condition and allow the County reasonable time to address the issue.
+All parties to this Agreement recognize that the Facility has the potential to create nuisance conditions but that these conditions can largely be corrected or mitigated with appropriate response.
+As such, adjacent municipalities agree to notify the Landfill Operations Manager, or appropriate personnel, of the need for response to a nuisance condition and allow the County reasonable time to address the issue.